 Sounds like the seller has the hubcaps, and the ad goes on to confirm that the headlight doors do indeed close.

 There’s more than one variety of fake bark on the Mercury‘s instrument panel.

 I’d write something snarky about the yard mess next to the wagon, but then I’d have to confront the clutter in the south corner of my home office.

 A search for a full-sized Chrysler reached back to the 1960s for this nice-looking Monaco.
 “Long time senior owner” – that’s a dog whistle if you’re looking for unique transportation that stands a chance at being reliable.

 Love those perturbed tail lights.

 The info sheets indicate that this Monaco is a car show veteran.
-Its price would be $35,320 in 2015 dollars, which aligns with a new and well-equipped family cruiser.
+Its as-new price would be $36,141 in 2016 dollars, which aligns with a new and well-equipped family hauler.
 The more things change…

 Over at GM, this Oldsmobile Cutlass Cruiser seems to present well at a bargain price.